 Instructor: Patty Pulliam

 During the first portion of this class, students will expand upon the stringers learned in the basic class and move on to twisties.
-Twisties are stringers which are comprised of two or more colors twisted into a cane.
+Twisties are stringers which are comprised of two or more glass rods twisted into a cane.
 When applied to beads, they create fabulous designs that look complex but are relatively easy to make.
-We will practice pulling and using basic stringers, then go on to learn silvered ivory stringers, basic twisties, and complex twisties.
+We will practice pulling and using basic stringers, then go on to learn silvered ivory stringers, basic twisties, complex twisties, and encasing with stringers.
 The second portion of the class focuses on controlling your dot techniques and will include dot placement, basic florals, bubble beads, and various dot distortion patterns.

 Fee: $95